isaacvock/fastq2EZbakR/docs/index.md

 The following steps will run in either the FASTQ or BAM file input cases:

 1. BAM files are filtered and sorted by read name.
 The former removes unaligned reads and non-primary alignments.
 The latter is important for parallelization of mutation counting, and is required by the feature assignment scripts.
+1. If you have -label control samples (e.g., -s<sup>4</sup>U control samples in a standard NR-seq experiment), these can be used to call SNPs.
+These will be used to avoid false positive mutation counts.
 1. Reads are assigned to feature, either using featureCounts or custom scripting.
 See [Feature Assignment](features.md) for details of what feature assignment strategies exist.
 You can choose which ones to implement in a particular pipeline run under the `features` parameter in the config.yaml file.
 1. Mutations are counted with some custom scripting.
 All mutation types are tallied in the intermediate files created in the `results/counts` directory created by running fastq2EZbakR.
 You can specify which to include in the final processed cB file in the `mut_tracks` parameter in your config.yaml file.
 1. Feature assignment and mutation counts are merged.